 - Drink chamomile tea: The anti-inflammatory qualities of chamomile may aid in lessening stomach lining inflammation.
-Chamomile flowers can be steeped in boiling water to make chamomile tea.
+Therefore, steaming chamomile flowers in boiling water to make the tea can help ease gastritis.

-- Eat small, frequent meals: Eating large meals can stress the stomach more and exacerbate gastritis symptoms.
+- Eat small, frequent meals: Eating large meals can stress Stomachmach more and exacerbate gastritis symptoms.
 Instead, try eating small, regular meals throughout the day.

-- Use a heating pad: Placing a heating pad on your stomach may help relieve abdominal pain and cramping associated with gastritis.
+- Use a heating pad: Placing a heating pad on a stomachache may help relieve abdominal pain and cramping associated with gastritis.